Fire Island National Seashore | SUNKEN FOREST NATURE TRAIL

 Deer grazing in the swale at Sailors Haven, part of Fire Island National Seashore

-Desolate beach at the far end of the Sunken Forest Loop Trail at the Sailors Haven unit of Fire Island National Seashore
+Swale section of the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

-Desolate beach at the far end of the Sunken Forest Loop Trail at the Sailors Haven unit of Fire Island National Seashore
+Swale section of the Sunken Forest Nature Trail at Sailors Haven, Fire Island National Seashore

 There’s not much to the walk back.
 My only advice is to stay on the paved path because the vegetation is full of poison ivy and ticks.
 Also, there is very little breeze due to the protection afforded by the dunes, and no breeze means mosquitoes.
-I got bit at least twice on the way back.
+I was bitten at least twice on the way back.

-Concrete section of the Sunken Forest Nature Trail passes through the swale at Sailors Haven, part of Fire Island National Seashore
+Section of the Sunken Forest Nature Trail at Sailors Haven passes through the swale, Fire Island National Seashore

-Concrete section of the Sunken Forest Nature Trail passes through the swale at Sailors Haven, part of Fire Island National Seashore
+Section of the Sunken Forest Nature Trail at Sailors Haven passes through the swale, Fire Island National Seashore

-The Sunken Forest Nature Trail ends at the Sailors Haven bathhouse, Fire Island National Seashore
+End of the Sunken Forest Nature Trail at the Sailors Haven bathhouse, Fire Island National Seashore

-The Sunken Forest Nature Trail ends at the Sailors Haven bathhouse, Fire Island National Seashore
+End of the Sunken Forest Nature Trail at the Sailors Haven bathhouse, Fire Island National Seashore

 The Sunken Forest Nature Trail is definitely worth doing, so regardless of whether you came just for the beach, take an hour off and hike the trail.
-Even without reading any of the information, it’s worthwhile just to see the variety of terrain on Fire Island.
-On weekends during the summer, park Rangers lead groups along the boardwalk portion of the trail, bypassing the concrete path through the swale.
-You have the option of leaving the group at the cut-through if you want to.
-I planned to take the hike, but it got cancelled.
-To find a schedule of Ranger activities at Sailors Haven—and all of Fire Island for that matter—see the National Park Service’s Calendar web page for Fire Island National Seashore.
-You can also pick up a printed brochure that lists all events for the summer at one of the various visitor centers in the park.
+Even without reading any of the information, it is worthwhile just to see the variety of terrain on Fire Island.
+On select days during the summer, park Rangers lead groups along the boardwalk portion of the trail, bypassing the concrete path through the swale.
+You have the option of leaving the group at the deck if you want to hike the entire trail.
+For a schedule of Ranger activities at Sailors Haven—and all of Fire Island for that matter—see the National Park Service’s Calendar web page for Fire Island National Seashore.

 Back to the Top